On the first morning in our new home in Tokyo, we sat down to breakfast and solemnly poured drinking yoghurt over our cereal.

 Luckily the metro is excellent - clean, efficient and - best of all - easy to understand and inexpensive.
 Bicycling is also a wonderful way to get around and explore, especially with children, as you bike on the pavements - the theory being that you can kill a cyclist with a car more easily than a cyclist can harm a pedestrian.

 For travelling further afield, there are plenty of good, English speaking travel agents to help you and, of course, bargains to be found on-line.
-If travelling within Japan, the bullet train is a wonderful experience - super quick, very efficient and immaculately clean but pricey (think flying).
+If travelling within Japan, the bullet train (for travel information go to the Central Japan Railway Company site) is a wonderful experience - super quick, very efficient and immaculately clean but pricey (think flying).
 Beware of the lack of luggage space, it is common practice to send bags, ski equipment etc ahead.

-To help negotiate this and to save money it is a good idea to look at package tours and there are some good Club Med centres in Japan as well.
-One of the best travel agents for tours can be found in the Hiroo shopping Plaza on the first floor, you can even book a package trip for a single day to go skiing or to explore the stunning countryside near Tokyo.
+To help negotiate this and to save money it is a good idea to look at package tours and there are some good Club Med centres in Japan as well, you can even book a package trip for a single day to go skiing or to explore the stunning countryside near Tokyo.

 Once you have been away and returned to Tokyo the strangest things can suddenly seem homely and familiar.
 Slowly the initial clouds of confusion will begin to disperse as they do in a Japanese landscape.
 Once this begins to happen it is hard not to fall in love with this amazing city that is so unlike any other.
 Meanwhile, enjoy the haziness if you can - there is a certain innocence in not understanding, especially for adults and older children who suddenly have all advertising and commercial messages stripped from their lives.